aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

    ![](./media/iot3.png)

-### Task 2: Examine code for a simulated device that implements firmware update
+### Task 2: Test firmware update on a single device

-In this task, you'll review code for a simulated device that supports firmware updates.
-Open Visual Studio Code, navigate to the `fwupdatedevice` project folder, and examine the `Program.cs` file, focusing on the device connection string needed for running the app.
+In this task, you'll test a firmware update by running the `FWUpdateDevice` app with your device connection string.
+After observing the initial firmware version, create a firmware update configuration in the Azure portal.
+Then, monitor the terminal for progress on the firmware update.

 1. Open **Visual Studio Code** from the desktop.